ReallTeam/reall-cli/README.md

 # [Reall Command Line Interface](http://www.ReAll.io)

-> The official Command-Line Interface for **Reall Project**, a Hadoop Tool for easy handle hadoop jobs base on HDFS and MapReduce.
+> The official Command-Line for **Reall Project**, a Hadoop Tool for easy handle Job Automation and Real Time Display base on HDFS and MapReduce.

 # How to install